stephenberry/glaze/docs/modify-reflection.md

 ## Choosing between `modify` and `value`

-Use the following rule of thumb:

 - Reach for `modify` when you only need small mutations to the default reflected shape (rename a few fields, add derived values, expose aliases).
 - Fall back to `value` when you want to **remove** members, when the output order is critical, or when you need to interleave unrelated data in the serialized object.

-With `modify` you keep automatic reflection as the baseline while layering in just the customisations you need.